Lynching of Jesse Thornton, 1940

 Backstory and Context

 On June 21, 1940, Jesse Thornton became a victim of racial violence when he was lynched by a mob in Luverne, Alabama, in Crenshaw County.
 Thornton was a well-liked member of the community, having lived there for five years with his wife Nellie May and worked as a manager of a local chicken farm.
-As Thornton was preparing to visit a local black barbershop, he had a brutal encounter with a police officer.
-Thornton along with a few of his acquaintances were standing in front of the barbershop socializing when an officer by the name of Doris Rhodes walked by them.
+As Thornton was visiting a local Black barbershop with some friends, he had a brutal encounter with a police officer.
+Thornton along with a few of his friends were standing in front of the barbershop socializing when an officer by the name of Doris Rhodes walked by them.
 He said to his nearby friends “There comes Doris Rhodes, boys.”
 In a rage, the officer asked Thornton to repeat himself.
 Thornton attempted to correct himself saying “Mr. Doris Rhodes.”
-In a rage, the officer threw slurs at Thornton and accused him of referring to him by his first name—an act that was prohibited during this era.
+In a rage, the officer threw slurs at Thornton and accused him of referring to him by his first name, an act that was prohibited during this era.
 Infuriated, the officer attacked Thornton, knocking him to the ground, arresting him, and walking him to the local jail.

-Once the officer and Thornton arrived to the jail cell, events quickly took a turn for the worse.
+Once the officer and Thornton arrived at the jail cell, events quickly took a turn for the worse.
 While officer Rhodes was preparing to unlock the cell, Thornton hastily broke away and fled out of the building.
 However, he was soon met by a vicious mob awaiting him outside the jail.
 Thornton attempted to escape the mob by running but he was shot five times.
-After shooting him, the mob threw his body in the back of a pick up truck and drove him to a near-by location.
-His body was later found in the Patsaliga Creek by local fisherman Stephen Thompson.
+After shooting him, the mob threw his body in the back of a pickup truck and drove him to a nearby location.
+His body was found a week later in the Patsaliga Creek by local fisherman Stephen Thompson.
 Town officials had African American prisoners build Thornton a crude casket, then buried him in the local Black cemetery, without notifying his wife.
 Forensic clues led the investigators to believe that Thornton was lynched.

 Following the completion of the investigatory report by Dr. Charles J. McPherson, secretary of the NAACP's Birmingham branch, Thurgood Marshall, an attorney for the NAACP strongly urged the US Justice Department to launch an official investigation of the lynching.
 Marshall sent a letter to the Assistant AG John Rogge on August 13th, 1940.
 Marshall’s letter emphasized that there was strong evidence of the local officer’s involvement in the murder, which if proven, would constitute a violation of Section 52 of Title 18 of the United States Code.
 Rogge in turn sent a request to FBI Director J. Edgar Hoover to launch an investigation.
 Rogge stressed that the first phase of an investigation involving the police officers had to be done discreetly.
 He suggested that the special agents assigned to the case should interview every person who might have information before contacting the officers involved.
 However, to date, it is uncertain whether either agency proceeded with the steps required for prosecution in the case.
 At the time Hoover’s FBI was not interested in pursuing complaints about civil rights.